julsdym/mymalloc/README.txt

 Detection method: After allocating a variety of large objects, check to make sure that free() works by seeing if you can continue to allocate memory until it hits the size of the heap.
 If you allocate two large objects that are each half the size of the heap, then free them both and attempt to allocate another large object, then free() works as it deallocates those objects from the heap.
 Test: Write a program that allocates several large objects that are close to the maximum size of the heap.
 Try to allocate another object which would exceed the size of the heap, verify that the program prints an error message, and empty one of the first few objects and try to allocate memory for the last object again.
 Verify that you are able to allocate it.
 If so, free() deallocates memory from the heap!

-Test Case 3: Adjacent free blocks are coalesced
+Test Case 3: Adjacent free blocks are coalesced: Small chunks can coalesce into larger chunks.
 Requirement: malloc() and free() arrange so that adjacent free blocks are coalesced into larger contiguous free blocks to prevent fragmentation.
 Detection method: After freeing adjacent blocks, the memory manager should merge them into a single larger free block.
 This can be detected by verifying that a subsequent allocation requiring the combined size succeeds, whereas it would fail if the blocks remained fragmented.
 Test: Write a program that allocates three consecutive blocks (A, B, C) of known sizes (e.g., 100 bytes each) then frees block A, then frees block C, then frees block B (which is between A and C).
 Then, it attempts to allocate a block of size equal to A + B + C combined and verifies that this large allocation succeeds, proving that the three adjacent free blocks were coalesced into one contiguous block.
 It then tests both forward and backward coalescing by varying the order of frees.